-The French Riviera is one of the most beautiful places in Europe.
+The French Riviera is one of the most beautiful places that France is known for.
 It is renowned worldwide for its beautiful beaches, weather, food, and overall ambiance.
 Nice, in particular, is now my favorite city in Europe as it is a perfect blend of urban and coastal.
 Its buildings are similar to those you find in Paris, yet it has a more laid-back vibe which comes from being by the sea.
 I spent 10 days exploring various cities in the French Riviera, and have compiled this guide with must-see towns, ideas for day trips from Nice, best hotels for different needs, and some traditional foods to try.

 Splendid – located in the heart of Nice, this hotel is perfect for someone who is looking to enjoy both the city and some hotel amenities.
 Splendid offers comfortable rooms, a spa, and good service, but the best part of the hotel is its rooftop.
 This rooftop has a pool and jacuzzi with a stunning view of the city.
 It also has a restaurant with ample outdoor seating and a great happy hour.
 It is also a few minutes walk from the beach and old town Nice.